TANGO-Project/monitor-infrastructure/README.md

 ### Component architecture

 #### Components
-The monitor Infrastructure is composed by the following components:
+The monitoring Infrastructure is composed by the following components:

 ###### Collectd & plugins